Flora Winchester: Mindfulness-based Psychotherapist & Supervisor

 I hold a Masters Degree in Core Process Psychotherapy from the Karuna Institute and Middlesex University.

-I am accredited by the United Kingdom Council for Psychotherapy (UKCP) in the Humanistic and Integrative Psychotherapy College, and adhere to their ethical standards.
+I am accredited by the UKCP (United Kingdom Council for Psychotherapy) in the Humanistic and Integrative Psychotherapy College, and adhere to their ethical standards.

-I am also a registered member of the British Association for Counselling and Psychotherapy (BACP) and the Association of Core Process Psychotherapists (ACPP).
-I sit on the ACPP's Ethics Equality & Diversity Committee.
+I am also a registered member of the BACP (British Association for Counselling and Psychotherapy) and the ACPP (Association of Core Process Psychotherapists).
+I sit on the ACPP's Ethics, Equality & Diversity Committee.

 I see clients privately and have also worked for several years as a student counsellor in Higher Education.

 Before practising as a psychotherapist, I worked in a variety of large organisations, including the BBC, Oxfam and the University of Oxford.
 I am very aware of the stresses that many of us face in our relationships, in our work, and through unemployment.

 I gained my first degree in English Literature (BA Honours) at the University of Sussex.

 For many years, I worked as a broadcast journalist.
 Having lived and worked abroad during that time, I cherish a particular interest in global issues and working with people from other cultures.
 I work with a keen awareness of the wider geopolitical situation, as we live through times of great political and economic uncertainty.